xaya/democrit/README.md

         }
     }

-Here, `abcxyz` is a string that the seller chose by themselves, which should be unique at least for the seller's name.
-Then, Democrit will track all such trades that have gone through, and the seller can query the Democrit game state to see if the particular ID has executed or not.
+Here, `abcxyz` is a string that the taker chooses, which should be unique at least for their name.
+Then, Democrit will track all such trades that have gone through, and the taker can query the Democrit game state to see if the particular ID has executed or not.

 ## Transaction Fees